andrtell/jsnotes/javascript/modules.md

 }
 ```

-Modules can be re-exported (aggregated).
+Modules can be aggregated by re-exporting features.

 ```html
 <script type="module">